binkley/modern-java-practices/README.md

 to manage dependencies for you.
 This unfortunately does not help with plugins at all, nor with dependencies that Spring Boot does not know about.

-This project uses a 3-file solution for Gradle versioning:
+This project uses a 3-file solution for Gradle versioning, and you should consider doing the same:

 * [`gradle.properties`](./gradle.properties) is the sole source of truth for version numbers, both plugins and dependencies